jfw4jac/Robot-Arm-Manipulation-for-Accessibility/README.md

   * Move the contents within the ***into_config*** subfolder into the SwiftAndProForROS package directory ***swift_moveit_config/config***
   * Move the contents within the ***into_launch*** subfolder into the SwiftAndProForROS package directory ***swift_moveit_config/launch***
   * Move the ***scripts*** subfolder into the SwiftAndProForROS package directory ***swift_moveit_config***
 * Note that some of the files within the subfolder will **OVERWRITE** files within the SwiftAndProForROS package.
-Makes copies of any files that will be overwritten.
+Make copies of any files that will be overwritten.

 ### Executing program